kreiach/8Blit/README.md

 s02e01 - Five examples of basic sprite animation\
 s02e02 - Reading input from the CX-40 Joystick and the console switches\
 s02e03 - How to set and read timers\
+s02e04 - How to build your own multi-scanline kernel for your game\
 Specials-01 - Demonstrates an asysmmetrical playfield\